Baqend/Orestes-Bloomfilter/README.md

 There are a many things we addressed as we sorely missed them in other implementations:
 * Bloom filter and Counting Bloom filter with compatible interface in both a local and shared variants
 * Configuration of all parameters: Bit-Array size *m*, number of hash functions *k*, counting bits *c*
-* Automatic configuration by tolerable false positive rate *p* and expected elements *n*
+* Automatic configuration given the tolerable false positive rate *p* and expected elements *n*
 * Statistics, e.g. what is my current false positive probability?
 * Choice among different hash functions: the better (i.e. uniformly distributed) the hash function, the more accurate the Bloom filter but the better the hash function usually the slower it is -> choose from about 10-15  optimized hash functions, e.g. MD5, SHA, Murmur, LCGs, Carter-Wegman etc. or use a custom one
 * Operations on the shared Bloom filter need to be fast (single round-trips to Redis per operation and heavy use of pipelining)
 * Generation of the Bloom filter is always fast (on-the-fly pregeneration)
 * Support of union and intersection
-* Proper implementation of [rejection sampling](http://en.wikipedia.org/wiki/Rejection_sampling) in hashing and chaining of hash values taking into account the [avalanche effect](http://en.wikipedia.org/wiki/Avalanche_effect): increased the hash quality
+* Implementation of [rejection sampling](http://en.wikipedia.org/wiki/Rejection_sampling) and chaining of hash values taking into account the [avalanche effect](http://en.wikipedia.org/wiki/Avalanche_effect): higher hash quality
-* Minimal dependencies: the local Bloom filters have none at all, the Redis Bloom filters need the [jedis](https://github.com/xetorthio/jedis) client library (in the `lib` folder)
+* Minimal dependencies: the local Bloom filters have none, the Redis Bloom filters need the [jedis](https://github.com/xetorthio/jedis) client jar (in  `lib` folder)
+* Concurrency: the shared Bloom filter may be queried and accessed by many applications simultaneously without multi-user anomalies and performance degradation (which is quite difficult for bitwise counters and a pregnerated Bloom filter - but possible)

+### How to use it?

 ### Regular Bloom Filter